godotengine/godot-docs/classes/class_node.rst

 Called during the physics processing step of the main loop.
 Physics processing means that the frame rate is synced to the physics, i.e. the ``delta`` variable should be constant.

-It is only called if physics processing is enabled, which is done automatically if this method is overriden, and can be toggled with :ref:`set_physics_process<class_Node_set_physics_process>`.
+It is only called if physics processing is enabled, which is done automatically if this method is overridden, and can be toggled with :ref:`set_physics_process<class_Node_set_physics_process>`.

 Corresponds to the NOTIFICATION_PHYSICS_PROCESS notification in :ref:`Object._notification<class_Object__notification>`.